 - Cover Letter: 1½ pages maximum, single-spaced, addressed to the Search Committee.
-Your letter should offer a brief overview of the application.
+Your letter should include a brief overview of your application.

 - Dissertation Abstract: no more than one page, single-spaced.

-- For applicants with PhD degree: a document confirming your completion of all requirements for the PhD degree.
-This may either be a formal Ph.D. certificate or a letter from your dissertation advisor.
+- For Applicants with Ph.D.
+Degree: a document confirming your completion of all requirements for the Ph.D. degree.
+This may be a formal Ph.D. certificate, an official transcript, or a letter from your dissertation advisor.